RAKWireless/RAKwireless_Standardized_Payload/README.md

 Channel ID's marked with <sup>_**2)**_</sup> are extensions to the default Cayenne LPP format and need an extended decoder.
 In addition these data types cannot be generated with the CayenneLPP library, they need an extension to the library.
 The source code for this extension can be found in the [ext](./ext) folder.

 ### _REMARK_
-A decoders for TTN, Chirpstack, Helium and Datacake can be found in the folder [decoders](./decoders)
+A decoder for TTN, Chirpstack, Helium and Datacake can be found in the folder [decoders](./decoders)
 The decoder returns the decoded data as an array.
 The used named for the sensor values are listed in the column _**Decoded Field Name**_.
 As much as possible standard Cayenne LPP formats are used.